 - The company where the internship is performed must be operating within the areas relevant for the ENE major.

 - The internship must last for at least one month (four full work weeks) and there must be overlap between the internship and when the student is registered in the master-program.

-- The company where the internship is performed must write a letter describing the work that the student has been involved in during the internship.
+- The company where the internship is performed must write a confirmation with a short description of the work that the student has been involved in.

 - The student is to write a report that describes the knowledge that the student has gained, and relates this to relevant literature/articles.
 The report can be presented as a case document, based on the company/organization where the internship was performed.